bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 {% imgpopup /images/2017-11-03-more-kid-names/hobbit-2.png 50% Dwarves %}

 There were 5 boys named **Thorin** born in 1968; they'd be just shy of 50 now.
 Meanwhile, 112 Thorins were born in 2014.
-(I guarantee at least one joker gave an oaken shield as a first birthday present.)
+112!
+(I guarantee at least one joker gave some young Thorin oaken shield—or, even better, a log—as a first birthday present.)

 ## Conclusion